khoinv/intellij-snippets/README.md

-## Intellij-snippets
+## IntelliJ-snippets
 This repository contains snippets files for various programing languages.

-Snippets was converted from [vim-snippets](https://github.com/honza/vim-snippets) - that using snipMate format
+In the first step, all of snippets was converted from [vim-snippets](https://github.com/honza/vim-snippets) and [bootstrap-snippets](https://github.com/bonsaiben/bootstrap-snippets) - that using snipMate format.
+I am very happy if someone contribute with me to improve it better!
 #### How to use
 - Clone this repository to your local env